Sister Sparrow & the Dirty Birds: The Weather Below (2015)

 The third studio album by the band was released on May 18, 2015.
 It was recorded at Bear Creek Studio in Woodinville, Washington over three weeks in December 2014.
-The album is produced by Ryan Hadlock, and all songs were written by Arleigh Kincheloe.
+The album is produced by Ryan Hadlock, and written by Arleigh Kincheloe.

 Fowl Play (2016)

 The band's first live album was released on March 4, 2016.
 It was recorded at The Warehouse in Fairfield, Connecticut on December 31, 2015.
 The album was recorded by Lucas Tecun, mixed by Micah Davis, and mastered by Greg Calbi.

 Gold (2018)

 Sister Sparrow released a new single, "Ghost," on August 3, 2018 in anticipation of the next album, Gold, out October 12, 2018 on Thirty Tigers.
-The album was produced and co-written in collaboration with Carter Matschullat (Chef'Special, Secret Weapons) at Brooklyn's DØØM Studio.
+The album was produced and co-written in collaboration with Carter Matschullat at Brooklyn's DØØM Studio.

 Band members

-Sister Sparrow, also known as Arleigh Kincheloe, is the "big-voiced" frontwoman of the Dirty Birds.
+Sister Sparrow, also known as Arleigh Kincheloe, is the frontwoman of the Dirty Birds.
 She was born and raised in the Catskill Mountains of New York, where she began singing in her parents' band at the age of nine.
-Already a seasoned stage performer by 18, Sister Sparrow began writing myriad songs of her own, which would later see the light of day though inaugural interpretations by Sister Sparrow and the Dirty Birds.

 Jackson Kincheloe was raised in upstate New York by musician parents.
 Starting on trumpet and drums in grade school, moving to tuba and guitar in high school, he eventually stuck with the harmonica and joined his sister Arleigh.

 Bassist Josh Myers was born outside of Boston Massachusetts and lives in Brooklyn New York.
-He has been a part of more than 30 projects, has appeared on more than 20 recordings, and has written countless songs.
-Aside from hitting North America hard with the Dirty Birds, his open ears and big earthy bass tone have sent him around the world to Europe, the Middle East, Egypt, Australia and China.
-He has played alongside such jazz greats as John Scofield, Kenny Werner, Ralph Alessi and Wayne Krantz.
+He has appeared on more than 20 recordings and played alongside John Scofield, Kenny Werner, Ralph Alessi, and Wayne Krantz.
 In the US, he has performed at Carnegie Hall, Lincoln Center, New York's Blue Note Jazz Club, and the Library of Congress.
-You can see him bringing new meaning to low end at shows with Sister Sparrow and the Dirty Birds, Heather Christian and the Arbornauts, and Kinan Azmeh’s Cityband.

 Drummer Dan Boyden hails from Portland, Maine.
 Before joining the Dirty Birds, he was an active member of the local music scene.
-He's a founding member of funk/soul outfit Model Airplane and has played with numerous bands and artists including The Kenya Hall Band, Connor Garvey, Sara Hallie Richardson, Christian Cuff and many more.
-Dan can also be found out west in the Bay Area performing with his brother and singer-songwriter Joshua Eden.
+He is a founding member of funk/soul outfit Model Airplane and has played with numerous bands and artists including The Kenya Hall Band, Connor Garvey, Sara Hallie Richardson, and Christian Cuff.